videomi/shotcut_web/roadmap.md

 - rework Filters chooser with icon and nice description
 - add preview to transition properties
 - improve the appearance of audio-only clips with an icon or waveform
+- synchronize audio and video with matching audio track

 More